reframejs/reframe/docs/starters.template.md

 Node.js Server | :x: | :heavy_check_mark: | :heavy_check_mark:
 Database/ORM | :x: | :x: | :heavy_check_mark:

-> Note:
+> Note that
-> Reframe apps have a flexible stack: j You can easily add/remove a frontend or backend.
+> Reframe apps have a flexible stack
+> You can easily add/remove a frontend or backend.
-> For example you can start with a static site and add a Node.js server afterwards.
+> So you can start with a static site and add a Node.js server afterwards.

 - [react-frontend](/plugins/create/starters/react-frontend#readme)
   <br/>